-We are exposed to certain commodity risks associated with prices for various raw materials.
-In particular, we have been experiencing volatility in prices and increasing lead times for copper clad laminates (CCLs), a key raw material for the manufacture of PCBs.
-This may negatively affect our profitability.
-CCLs are made from epoxy resin, glass cloth, and copper foil, all of which are seeing limited supply and volatility in prices.
+We are exposed to certain commodity risks associated with prices for various raw materials, particularly copper, which may negatively affect our profitability.
+Copper clad laminates (CCLs), a key raw material for the manufacture of PCBs, are made from epoxy resin, glass cloth, and copper foil, all of which are seeing limited supply and volatility in prices.
 We only buy a small amount of copper directly.
 However, copper is a major driver of laminate cost.
 We are hedging copper as a proxy for hedging laminate.
-As of April 3, 2023, we had commodity contracts with a notional quantity of 700 metric tonnes each for the periods (i) beginning April 1, 2023 and ending on June 30, 2023, (ii) beginning July 1, 2023 and ending on September 30, 2023, and (iii) beginning October 1, 2023 and ending on December 31, 2023, and 675 metric tonnes for the period beginning January 1, 2024 and ending on March 31, 2024.
-As of April 3, 2023, the fair value of the commodity contracts was recorded as an asset in the amount of \$0.6 million and included as a component of prepaid expenses and other current assets.
+As of July 3, 2023, we had commodity contracts with a notional quantity of (i) 700 metric tonnes for the period beginning July 1, 2023 and ending on September 30, 2023, (ii) 700 metric tonnes for the period beginning January 1, 2024 and ending on March 31, 2024, and (iv) 600 metric tonnes for the period beginning April 1, 2024 and ending on June 30, 2024.
+As of July 3, 2023, the fair value of the commodity contracts was recorded as a liability in the amount of \$0.2 million and included as a component of other current liabilities.
 We will continue to evaluate our commodity risks and may utilize commodity forward purchase contracts more in the future.